 - Fiery Redhead: Lily.

-- Narrator: with a dumb accent.
-He eventually gets it removed.
+- Narrator: With a dumb accent.
+He eventually gets it removed in episode 7.

 - No Fourth Wall: A trademark of the series.